Updated September 2019

 - Market research helps you make profitable choices.

-One minute you’re publishing a post that you’re proud of, and the next thing you know your message box is lighting up with thousands of angry users while your follower count takes a giant nosedive.
-All because someone else used the same hashtag or acronym to promote hatred, porn, politics, or rumors you want no part of.
+One minute you’re publishing a post that you’re proud of, and the next thing you know — your message box starts lighting up with thousands of angry users!
+Before you even make it back from lunch, your Instagram follower count takes a giant nosedive.

 Hashtag usage research can help ensure that your brand doesn’t end up going viral for the wrong reasons.
 It’s a step you should never skip when using hashtags in your posts and stories.